hajnayeb/Using-API/README.md

 # Using-API

-It should be used after downloading the following file, and copying it in the same folder as the script file:
+The translation script file, 'Translate_API.ipynb', should be run after downloading the following file, and copying it in the same folder:

 https://www.signalogic.com/melp/EngSamples/Orig/male.wav